openstack-archive/murano-specs/specs/newton/approved/dependency-driven-resource-deallocation.rst

 Given the base scenario of object A having a destruction dependency on object B and B being GC'ed, there should be tests covering that:

-* the right order of events occurs (A gets warned about possible B's destruction -> A is notified about inevitable B's destruction -> B is destroyed -> A is notified that B was destroyed);
+* the right order of events occurs (B scheduled for destruction -> A is notified about planned B's destruction -> B's ``.destroy()`` method is called -> B gets destroyed);

-* A may prevent B's destruction by establishing a reference on B in the warning handler;
+* A may prevent B's destruction by establishing a reference on B in the handler;

-* A may cancel GC in both warning and pre-destroy notification handlers;

-* A may establish more then 1 destruction dependency on B and still be notified just once;
+* A may establish more than 1 destruction dependency on B and still be notified just once;

 * A may remove the destruction dependency and not get notified on B's